CERVICAL DISC PROTRUSION

 Non-Surgical Treatment:

 Non-surgical treatment options for cervical disc protrusion aim to alleviate symptoms.
-This type of treatment will reduce inflammation, and promote healing of the affected disc.
+Additionally, this type of treatment will reduce inflammation, and promote healing of the affected disc.
 Common non-surgical interventions may include:

 Surgical Treatment: